vineethkumarv/sv-wiki/Interface.md

                                               Fig 3: Timing Regions of Interface in systemVerilog

-Note: You can refer the SystemVerilog scheduling semantic for your reference (Topic: Processes) to know more about the execution regions.
+Note: You can refer the SystemVerilog scheduling schemantic for your reference (wiki) to know more about the execution regions.

 **Example**